nitan2k/Economic-condition-to-FIFA-performace-study/README.md

 More information about this algorithm exists at: https://www.ig.com/en/trading-strategies/what-is-purchasing-power-parity--ppp---191106

 Read the data from each of the github tables into a dataframe.
 We are only interested in the rows concerning individual countries, so we will delete any row with information about a country grouping (Ex: "Arab World").
 We also need to drop any unecessary columns or rename any columns that might conflict with the other tables we will merge that table with.

+## Conclusions
+### Takeaways:

+- PPP (Purchasing Power Parity) is not a signifigant indicator of a country's national team performances at any level (global or regional).
+- The GDP (Gross Domestic Product) and GDP per capita of a country are possitively correlated with their men's national team performances at a global level, but inconsistent at a regional level.
+- The fragility index of a country is a signifigant indicator of a negative correlation between a country's instability and their men's national team's performance (and conversely, a possitive correlation between a country's stability and performance) for all confederations other than CONMEBOL.
+- The Brain Drain of a country is comparatively the most signifigant indicator of a negative correlation between itself and the performance of that country's national team across all confederations aside from the outlier OFC confederation.
+-
+## Future Possibilities

+The analytic method we used to quantify the signficance of an indicator was rather simple; Isolate the variable to its own column, compare the variable against the potential dependent variable via a linear regression, and check the significance with p-value.
+We were consistent with our methodolgy, which limits the extent of unnecassary skews due to a change in analytic approach.
+And even though we didnt find a definitive set of indicators that could correlate to a country's football performance, we havent analyzed everything.
+There are many other factors, from climate conditions to government spending breakdowns that could be attributed to football performance.
+Additionally, there are many other models that could yield better predictions than a linear regression, such as a polynomial regression, SVM, or even a neural network.
+As a final takeaway, this tutorial is a mere stepping stone to the wide range of analytical approaches one could take to explain what aspects of a country most influences its professional football performace.